wocsor/eon-neos-builder/README.md

-# THIS BUILDER IS FOR PIXEL ONLY
+# THIS BUILDER IS FOR ANDROID 9 SNAPDRAGON ONLY

 from [geohot's gist](https://gist.github.com/geohot/569e9e4b20fd41203d8da71c6022be15) (edited to remove steps that were added to install.sh):